Operationalizing the Research Program at Homebase

 Solutions

-I developed guidelines and protocols to manage our incentive program for
+Guidelines and protocols to manage incentive programs for

 research recruitment.

-I introduced a tailored approach to data retrieval by modifying our search queries for customer management.
+Tailored approach to data retrieval by modifying search queries for customer management.

 After creating a research brief, incentive planner and tracker, insight-sharing templates, and a modified dashboard for data inquiries, I pressure-tested these identified methods with external users before finalizing my recommendations.